samjones00/docs/docs/_documentation/svg.md

 ```

 The buttons requires the [Social Buttons for Bootstrap](https://lipis.github.io/bootstrap-social/) which is also embedded in ServiceStack.dll
-and can be included with:
+that can be referenced from `/css/buttons.css`, e.g:

 ```html
 <link rel="stylesheet" href="/css/buttons.css">